TechSkillForge/simple-web-application/golang/README.md

 go run cmd/http/*.go # run the application
 ```

+The application will now be accessible at `http://localhost:8080/ping`.
+See the "How to Test" section below for more information.

 ## How to Test

 Navigate to `http://localhost:8080/ping` in your browser to view the application and confirm that it is running.